Posted on 3 Comments

 This part of the warm-up is also needed for the heart.
 Our hearts do not like sharp changes and quick transitions from resting to intensive training.

-Now, after we did a proper warm-up, we can enjoy our running!
+Now, after we did a proper warm-up, we can enjoy our run!

 Warm-up before running includes 3 steps: 1) Dynamic warm-up to lubricate the joints 2) Technique exercises 3) Walking/Easy running